 - (a) A day shall commence at 00:01 hours and end twenty-four (24) hours later.
 A week shall commence at 00:01 hours Sunday and end at 24:00 hours on the Saturday following.
-For clarification purposes the first shift of the day shall be the shift where the majority of the hours are completed after midnight (12:00AM). - (b) It is understood and agreed that the provisions of this Article are intended only to provide a basis for calculating time worked and shall not be a guarantee as to hours of work per day or per week or otherwise.
-Employment letters shall be provided to newly hired employees outlining their status and regular hours of work. - (c) The regular work shift for all employees shall consist of: - (1) Seven and one-half (71⁄2) hours of work exclusive of a one-half (1⁄2) hour unpaid meal break; or - (2) Eight (8) hours of work inclusive of a one-half (1⁄2) hour paid meal break; or
+For clarification purposes the first shift of the day shall be the shift where the majority of the hours are completed after midnight (12:00 a.m.). - (b) It is understood and agreed that the provisions of this Article are intended only to provide a basis for calculating time worked and shall not be a guarantee as to hours of work per day or per week or otherwise.
+Employment letters shall be provided to newly hired employees outlining their status and regular hours of work. - (c) The regular work shift for all employees shall consist of: - 1) Seven-and-one-half $(7\frac{1}{2})$ hours of work exclusive of a one-half $(\frac{1}{2})$ hour unpaid meal break; or - Eight (8) hours of work inclusive of a one-half (1/2) hour paid meal break; or - 3) Such other period as may be scheduled; - 4) Such other period as allowed by Variances; as applicable.

-- (3) Such other period as may be scheduled; - (4) Such other period as allowed by Variances; as applicable. - (d) Where the Employer designates an employee to be in charge and he/she cannot leave the building during his/her meal break, the employee's regular hours of work will be inclusive of a one-half (1⁄2) hour paid meal break. - (e) The employee is to sign in upon arriving for work and at the end of work to record their respective shift hours.
+- (d) Where the Employer designates an employee to be in charge and they cannot leave the building during their meal break, the employee's regular hours of work will be inclusive of a one-half (1/2) hour paid meal break. - (e) The employee is to sign in upon arriving for work and at the end of work to record their respective shift hours.
 The employee will only be paid for the hours properly recorded on the sign in sheet.

-Each employee must properly record his or her own individual sign in/sign out information; no other employee can record time worked for any other employee.
+Each employee must properly record their own individual sign in/sign out information; no other employee can record time worked for any other employee.